Period Spaces for Hodge Structures in Equal Characteristic: Period Spaces

 The stabilizer corresponds to the Borel subgroup of lower triangular matrices inside the group $\wt G:=Restr_{\bigl(\BFZ\dbl z-\zeta\dbr/(z-\zeta)^d\bigr)/\BFZ} \GL_2$ and so $\CH=Restr \BP^1_\BFZ$ is the full $(d-1)$-jet bundle over the projective line.
 It has dimension $d$.

 Let us first assume that $d$ is odd.
 Then $\CH^{wa}=\CH_{\ul w,b}^{wa}=\CH^\an_s=\CH^\an\otimes\BF_{q^2}\dpl\zeta\dpr$ since there are no $F_D$-invariant subspaces of $D$.
-The automorphism group $J$ of $(D,F_D)$ equals $\Delta\!\mal$ where $\Delta$ is the central skew field of invariant $-\frac{d}{2}$ over $\BF_q\dpl z\dpr$.
+The automorphism group $J_b\bigl(\BF_q\dpl z\dpr\bigr)$ of $(D,F_D)$ equals $\Delta\!\mal$ where $\Delta$ is the central skew field of invariant $-\frac{d}{2}$ over $\BF_q\dpl z\dpr$.
 The universal pair of $\sigma$-modules over $\CO_{\CH^\an_s}\ancon$ satisfies $\CQ\subset\CP=\CF_{d,2}$.
 Let $x\in\CH^\an_s$ be a point and let $\BC=\ol{\kappa(x)}$ be the completion of the algebraic closure of $\kappa(x)$.
 The point $x$ is admissible if and only if $\CQ_x$ is isoclinic of slope zero.
 By Theorem~\ref{Thm1a} and Proposition~\ref{Prop0.7} this is equivalent to

-Now we distinguish the cases \begin{description} \item[$d=1$]: \es We have $\CP(-1)^F(\BC)=(\CF_{-1,2})^F(\BC)=0$ by reasons of degree, hence $\CH_{\ul w,b}^a=\CH_{\ul w,b}^{wa}=\CH^\an_s$.
-This situation is dual to the period space of Hopkins-Gross from the previous example. \item[$d=3$]: \es We have $\DS\CP(-1)^F(\BC)\es=\es(\CF_{1,2})^F(\BC)\es=$
+Now we distinguish the cases \begin{description} \item[$d=1$]: \es We have $\CP(-1)^F(\BC)\cong(\CF_{-1,2})^F(\BC)=0$ by reasons of degree, hence $\CH_{\ul w,b}^a=\CH_{\ul w,b}^{wa}=\CH^\an_s$.
+This situation is dual to the period space of Hopkins-Gross from the previous example. \item[$d=3$]: \es We have $\DS\CP(-1)^F(\BC)\es\cong\es(\CF_{1,2})^F(\BC)\es=$

-Inside the $3$-dimensional space $\CH^{wa}$ the set $\CH^{wa}\setminus\CH^a$ is parametrized by the $\BC$-valued points of the curve (one dimensional compact Berkovich space) $\CM\bigl(\BFZ\langle\frac{u}{\zeta},\frac{\zeta^{q^2}}{u}\rangle\bigr)$.
-However, the map from this curve to $\CH^{wa}$ is not analytic but only continuous.
+and the point $x$ is not admissible if and only if $f\in\Fq_x$ for such an $f$.
+Thus inside the $3$-dimensional space $\CH^{wa}$ the set $\CH^{wa}\setminus\CH^a$ is parametrized by the $\BC$-valued points of the ``curve'' (one dimensional compact Berkovich space) $\CM\bigl(\BFZ\langle\frac{u}{\zeta},\frac{\zeta^{q^2}}{u}\rangle\bigr)$.
+However, the map from this ``curve'' to $\CH^{wa}$ is not analytic but only continuous.
 By Theorem~\ref{Thm3.5} it does not hit any classical rigid analytic point of $\CH^{wa}$ (these are the ones whose residue field is a finite extension of the base field $\BF_{q^2}\dpl\zeta\dpr$).
 It does not even hit a point whose residue field satisfies condition (\ref{CondDoubleStar}) on page~\pageref{CondDoubleStar}.
 At first glance it might seem surprising that there are points in $\CH_{\ul w,b}^{wa}$ whose residue field, which is topologically finitely generated, does not satisfy (\ref{CondDoubleStar}).
-See however Example~\ref{ExAnalyticPoints}\ref{ExAnalyticPointsD} which shows that this occurs naturally. \item[$d=5$]: \es We have $\DS\CP(-1)^F(\BC)\es=\es(\CF_{3,2})^F(\BC)\es=$
+See however Example~\ref{ExAnalyticPoints}\ref{ExAnalyticPointsD} which shows that this occurs naturally. \item[$d=5$]: \es We have $\DS\CP(-1)^F(\BC)\es\cong\es(\CF_{3,2})^F(\BC)\es=$

 \end{description} To summarize, for odd $d\geq3$ the points of $\CH^{wa}\setminus\CH^a$ inside the $d$-dimensional space $\CH^{wa}$ are parametrized by a $(d-2)$-dimensional compact space.

 Now let us turn to the case where $d=2c$ is even.
 Fix an element $\lambda\in\BF_{q^2}\setminus\BF_q$ and let